MakeSchool-Tutorials/Make-Chat-Tutorial/P03-Join-The-Chat/content.md

 Now if you attempt to join the chat you will see that absolutely nothing happens.

 Why is that?
-We still have to add the correct socket listener on the backend.
+We still have to add a matching socket listener on the backend that listens for an event called 'new user'.

 Update your chat.js accordingly